anudeepthika/calculator/addition.md

   When I enter number1, press + button, enter number2 and then press = button

-  Then I see <added-sum> as the result
+  Then I see added sum as the result